vmthunder/spec/cachegroup.rst

 We propose the following changes:

-1. We need add a parameter to attach_volume(...) which indicates whether cache or not.
+1. We need add a parameter to attach_volume(...) which indicates whether use cache or not.
 If yes, add the volume to cache group after it's attached.
 2. Some cache modules (bcache, dm-cache and so on) should be added into drivers.
 3. Cinder should setup a database record indicates which volume is cached.
 4. When detach a volume, we should remove the cache first.